-- Ectropion (previously called cervical erosion or abrasion) - this is when the central columnar epithelium extends out through and around the external os.
+- Ectropion (previously called cervical erosion or abrasion) - this occurs when the columnar epithelium of the endocervix is displayed beyond the os:

-- This is generally an asymptomatic condition (patients occasionally present with bleeding or infection) which is seen on examination as a red ring around the os.
+- It is generally an asymptomatic condition but patients occasionally present with bleeding or excessive discharge.

-- Nabothian cysts (epithelial inclusion cysts/mucinous retention cysts):
+- Nabothian cysts (Nabothian follicle/epithelial inclusion cysts/mucinous retention cysts):

-- These common mucus-filled lesions are almost considered to be a normal part of the adult cervix.
+- Like ectropion, these mucus-filled lesions are so common as to be considered a normal part of the adult cervix.
 They look like multiple translucent or opaque, white or yellow lesions ranging from 2 mm to 10 mm in size.

-- They are usually asymptomatic and need no treatment.
-They may very occasionally be problematic if they grow very large, in which case they may be treated with cautery or cryotherapy.
+- They are asymptomatic and need no treatment.
+Very rarely they may be problematic if they grow very large, in which case they may be treated with cautery or cryotherapy.

-- This can occur following mechanical dilatation of the cervix, particularly where a softening agent (such as a prostaglandin) is not used appropriately.
-Thus, cervical lacerations can complicate hysteroscopy and abortion.
+- This can occur following mechanical dilatation of the cervix; thus, cervical lacerations can complicate hysteroscopy and abortion.